The Nikon Z5 II - Setup

 Here are some ideas for user modes.

-- Set one with aperture mode A and f/5.6 for everyday still scenes.
-The idea is to change only the aperture later, and have everything else set.
-But even if you would change the ISO, you would easily get back to the default, by switching to another mode and back, or turning the camera off and on.
+• Set one with aperture mode A and f/8 for everyday still scenes.
+The idea is to change only the aperture later and have everything else set.
+But even if you changed the ISO, you could easily revert to the default by switching to another mode and back, or by turning the camera off and on.

-- Maybe a third one for fast moving subjects in mode S, set initially to 1/1000 or so, and AF-C, of course.
+• A third one for fast-moving subjects in mode S, set initially to 1/1000 or so, and AF-C, of course.

 The Dials

-This is a camera with two dials, one for your thumb and the other one on the front.
-For A and S you need only one dial.
+This camera has two dials: one for your thumb and the other on the front.
+For A and S, you need only one dial.
 The other one can be set for easy exposure compensation via b3 in the CUSTOM settings menu.
 You can select to have the compensation reset when the camera is turned off.
 I like that a lot.
-The normal exposure compensation with the +/- key is not reset, besides in a user mode.
+The normal exposure compensation with the +/- key does not reset, except in user mode.

-The two dials can be configured in a flexible way.
-Via f6, you can reverse the operation to set the exposure and the compensation, in case you have another camera which does it the other way.
+The two dials can be configured flexibly.
+Via f6, you can reverse the operation to set the exposure and the compensation, if you have another camera that does it the other way around.
 Via f2, you can set the roles of the front and back dial.
-For this, select the dial in the icon list of buttons and press OK.
+For this, select the dial in the button list and press OK.
 I have set the front dial for the exposure compensation, even in mode S.

 The Display

-The content of the viewfinder and the display can be changed using the DISP button.
-The views you cycle through contain a new picture-only screen which I like a lot.
-If you half press the shutter or move a dial, the aperture, shutter speed and ISO will flash.
-Otherwise, you see your scene fully and clear.
+The viewfinder and display content can be changed using the DISP button.
+The views you cycle through include a new picture-only screen, which I like a lot.
+If you half-press the shutter or move a dial, the aperture, shutter speed, and ISO will flash.
+Otherwise, you see your scene fully and clearly.

-The camera has a selfie mode which enables if you turn the display towards the front.
+The camera has a selfie mode that lets you turn the display towards the front.
 In this mode, no button will work besides the shutter.
 I have this mode disabled in the SETUP menu.
+If you see a strange OK message, that is the selfie mode getting in your way.
+This mode has an advantage when the timer is on, as it focuses again shortly before the photo is taken.

-The brightness of the display and the viewfinder can be configured.
-The AUTO mode works quite well for the viewfinder.
-Sometimes, I like the display a bit brighter at daylight.
+The brightness of the monitor and the viewfinder can be configured.
+The AUTO mode works well for the viewfinder.
+Sometimes, the monitor is brighter in daylight.
 This is all done in the SETUP menu.

 If you like the level, you can set one of the buttons to display it.
 I use the picture mode button on the top for it.
 As with other buttons, use f2.